 Quite often you’ll find the price of a new item on Amazon is quite close to what people on other platforms are asking for their used goods.
 And when you factor in the warranty, easy returns, and free shipping it’s sometimes better in the long run just to buy from Amazon even if it does cost a few dollars more.

 Here are some of my other top tips for saving money on a used walker from Amazon:

-Many times you will find significant differences in price for different colours of the exact same model.
+Many times you will find significant differences in price for different colors of the exact same model.

 For example, at the time of writing there is a Hugo Mobility Elite for sale at $129.88 in red.
 But the same walker in blue is listed at $105.72, a saving of over $24!

-This is much more common than you might think because sellers are always trying to move less popular colours and discounting is the fastest way to do this.
+This is much more common than you might think because sellers are always trying to move less popular colors and discounting is the fastest way to do this.

 The cheapest walker might not always be the best deal.
 Check the “condition” column to see exactly what you’re buying.

 - Open Box – Like New: These walkers will be in virtually brand-new condition and are likely returns from a customer who bought the item but never used it before returning.